 3.56 All companies are bound by the provisions of the Companies Act 1993.
 Each company has a board of directors, which has responsibility for running the business.
 The board of directors is accountable to the shareholding Ministers for the company's performance.

 3.57 The relationship between Ministers and companies in the public sector differs from the relationship between Ministers and agencies in the public service.
 Although the nature of the relationship with a particular company will vary, some general principles are common to all.

-- Focus on policy not operations: As in all areas of their portfolio responsibilities, Ministers should focus on government policy rather than day-to-day operations.
+- Focus on policy, not operations: As in all areas of their portfolio responsibilities, Ministers should focus on government policy rather than day-to-day operations.

-- Avoidance of conflict between public duty and personal interests: As in all areas of their portfolio responsibilities, Ministers should take care to ensure that no conflict exists or appears to exist between their public duty and their personal interests (see paragraphs 2.59 - 2.74).
+- Avoidance of conflict between public duty and personal interests: As in all areas of their portfolio responsibilities, Ministers should take care to ensure that no conflict exists or appears to exist between their public duty and their personal interests (see paragraphs 2.59 - 2.76).

-3.54The role of the shareholding Ministers is prescribed in the State-Owned Enterprises Act 1986.
+3.61 The role of the shareholding Ministers is prescribed in the Crown Entities Act 2004 (in the case of Public Finance Act 1989 Schedule 4A companies, to the extent applicable).
 Their functions include:

 - appointing directors;

 - if applicable, approving the exercise of key financial powers (such as lending, borrowing, and guarantees) and directing payment of surpluses;

 - reviewing the company's operations and performance and requesting information;

 - participating in the process of setting the company's strategic direction and performance expectations, and presenting them to the House.